Tarlton History, Family Crest & Coats of Arms

 Early Origins of the Tarlton family

-Lancashire where the family were first found in the manor of Aigburth.
+The surname Tarlton was first found in Lancashire where the family were first found in the manor of Aigburth.
 Tarleton is a parish, in the union of Ormskirk, hundred of Leyland in Lancashire.
 "This place either gave its name to, or received its name from, an ancient family who had possessions here in the reign of Richard II."
-CITATION[CLOSE]

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 While there is no doubt of the origin of the name in this area, one of the first record of the name was Maien de Torleton who was listed in the Pipe Rolls of Gloucestershire in 1204.
 More than one hundred years later, Gilbert de Tarleton was listed in the Subsidy Rolls of Lancashire in 1332.
-CITATION[CLOSE]

 Early History of the Tarlton family

-Another 127 words (9 lines of text) covering the years 1588 and 1600 are included under the topic Early Tarlton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tarlton research.
+Another 64 words (5 lines of text) covering the years 1588 and 1600 are included under the topic Early Tarlton History in all our PDF Extended History products and printed products wherever possible.